 geological features.
 This is best for those with a limited amount of time at their disposal or for those with young kids.
 Find an informational brochure at the trailhead or at the visitor center.
 The trail is roughly .25 mile.

 It is possible to link all the aforementioned trails into one long 9.75-mile loop.
 The most convenient starting point would probably be Dead Hose Point Overlook and then the visitor’s center.
 One can expect slightly rolling terrain through hardpan, sand, scrub and pinion.
 All the trails mentioned do not vary significantly in altitude departure.
 The Kayenta Formation, which makes up the base of the plateau doesn’t erode easily.
+Because of the isolation and relitively small size of Dead Horse, there isn't any real climbing here.
+Even the hiking is limited to just the plateau.
+The sandstone walls that surround the state park are prohibitively steep.
+More information can be found at the entrance station but the aforementioned list are options one can do.

 When hiking on or off the advisable path, please remember the following: